 The schedule of publication and the reporting parameters coincide with those for the consolidated balance sheet of the illycaffè SpA Group and include all of the Group's subsidiaries, fully consolidated in the balance sheet.
-Data for 2011 differ from those in the previous sustainable value report due to a change in reporting parameters.
+The list of subsidiaries is available here.
+Data for 2012 differ from those in the first sustainable value report due to a change in reporting parameters.